 With the Pixel 4a

 has delivered another superb mid-range phones!
-Compared to last year, Google has improved the performance by choosing a 700-series chip, and the design is also more modern, fitting perfectly the 2020 trends.
-Other than that, we don't think the plastic designs are bad; the phones may not feature wireless charging
+Compared to its predecessor, Google has improved the performance by choosing a 700-series chip, and the design still looks modern in 2021.

-, but in terms of look and feel, there doesn't seem to be that much of a difference compared to the Pixel 4
+, but in terms of look and feel, there doesn't seem to be that much of a difference compared to the Pixel 4 and 4 XL.

-more than makes up for that with the quality of the pictures it takes.
-Best of all, this year the phone is even cheaper, making it an amazing value if you're a fan of Team Pixel
+The only obvious difference is the lack of multiple camera sensors, but the Pixel 4a more than makes up for that with the quality of the pictures it takes.
+Best of all, this year the phone is even cheaper, making it an amazing value if you're a fan of Team Pixel.

 Apple iPhone SE (2020)